Treatment Effects with Targeting Instruments: Introduction

 \section{Introduction}

 Much of the literature on the evaluation of treatment effects has concentrated on the paradigmatic ``binary/binary'' example, in which both treatment and instrument only take two values.
-Multivalued treatments are common in actual policy implementations, however; and multivalued instruments are just as frequent.
+Multivalued treatments are common in actual policy implementations, however, as are multivalued instruments.
 Many different programs aim to help train job seekers for instance, and each of them has its own eligibility rules.
 Tax and benefit regimes distinguish many categories of taxpayers and eligible recipients.
 The choice of a college and major has many dimensions too, and responds to a variety of financial help programs and other incentives.
-Finally, more and more randomized experiments in economics resort to factorial designs\footnote{\citet{Factorial:Designs} review recent applications of factorial designs.}.
+Finally, more and more randomized experiments in economics resort to factorial designs\footnote{\citet{Factorial:Designs:REStat} review recent applications of factorial designs.}.

-As the training, education choice, and tax-benefit examples illustrate, multivalued treatments are often also subject to selection on unobservables.
-We explore in this paper the use of discrete-valued instruments in order to control for selection bias when evaluating discrete-valued treatments.
-We establish conditions under which counterfactual averages and treatment effects are identified for various (sometimes composite) complier groups.
-These conditions require a combination of assumptions that restrict both the unobserved heterogeneity in treatment assignment and the configuration of the instruments themselves.
-Some of our results also restrict the heterogeneity of counterfactual averages.
+Existing work on multivalued treatments under selection on observables includes \citet{imbens2000role}, \citet{cattaneo2010efficient}, and \citet{Ao:et:al} among others.
+As the training, education choice, and tax-benefit examples illustrate, in non-experimental settings multivalued treatments are also subject to selection on unobservables.
+The use of instruments to evaluate the effects of multivalued treatments under selection on unobservables has received increasing attention in recent literature.
+In previous work \citep*{LeeSalanie2018}, we analyzed the case when enough continuous instruments are available.
+Identification is of course more difficult when instruments only take discrete values.
+We explore in this paper the use of such discrete-valued instruments in order to control for selection bias when evaluating discrete-valued treatments.
+Our goal is to find plausible conditions on treatment assignment and on the distribution of outcomes under which counterfactual averages and treatment effects are point- or partially identified for various (sometimes composite) complier groups.
+This distinguishes our paper from the recent contributions of \cite{baietal:monotonicityaverage}, which focuses on population-wide average outcomes, and of \cite{goff:oa}, which studies identification without any assumption on outcomes.

-In addition, when treatments can take multiple values the analyst often only observes a partition of treatment choices.
-She might for instance only know whether an unemployed individual went through a training program, without knowing exactly which program it was.
-More generally, the analyst only observes a {\em filtered treatment}.
-Treatment effects are of course harder to identify in the filtered model.
-As filtering often occurs in applications, we examine identification both in unfiltered and in filtered treatment.